 CRUISES:

-Both all-inclusive resorts and cruises are brilliant ways to travel and each comes with their own benefits and drawbacks.
-Like anything cruise lines and resorts vary dramatically so it’s definitely worth doing your research ahead of time.
+Like everything, cruise lines and resorts vary dramatically so it’s definitely worth doing your research ahead of time.